astronomer/docs/astro/reporting-dashboard.md

 ## Cost Breakdown
 <HostedBadge/>

-In the **Cost Breakdown** tab of your Dashboard, you can find detailed information about how much you spend on Astro over time for each of your Workspaces and Deployments.
+In the **Cost Breakdown** dashboard, you can find detailed information about how much you spend on Astro over time for each of your Workspaces and Deployments.
 Use this data alongside your other dashboards to identify the biggest opportunities for cost reduction in your Organization.

 ![View the cost of your different Astro resources.](/img/docs/dash-cost-breakdown.png)

 ## Operator use

-You can examine how your Deployments and Workspaces use Operators, and the frequency that their tasks succeed and fail.
+The **Operator Use** dashboard shows how your Deployments and Workspaces use Operators, as well as how often tasks succeed and fail when using specific operators.
 Use this data to identify types of operators that could be replaced with more efficient alternatives, or to find operators that fail more than expected.
 This dashboard provides data to answer the questions, *What are the top operators used across my organization?* and *Which workspace is using the selected operators the most?*.

-You can filter your data, export reports, or set up an email alert, which sends a copy of the data to an email address under certain circumstances.

 ![Examine how frequently DAGs meet your SLA.](/img/docs/dash-DAG-SLA.png)